 \subsection{The Impacts of Demonstrations on Inference}

-Table~\ref{tb:ict} presents the impact of using demonstrations on the model's performance during the inference phase.
+Tab.~\ref{tb:ict} presents the impact of using demonstrations on the model's performance during the inference phase.
 The used LLM is FlanT5.
 Note that the results for the default setting reported in Tab.~1 of our submission use demonstrations during fine-tuning.
 For each data sample in the test set, we randomly sample its demonstrations from the training set.
 The results lead us to the following observations: \begin{enumerate}

 \item The performance of \ours gets slightly improved when demonstrations are incorporated during inference across most tasks.
 However, for the VideoQA task on the MSVD dataset, demonstrations appear to affect the performance of all methods negatively.
-Despite this, \ours consistently surpasses the performance of the baselines.
+Despite this, \ours consistently surpasses baselines.

 \item VanillaICT-$\text{B}_{\text{VT}}$ demonstrates similar performance on most tasks, regardless of whether demonstrations are used during the inference phase or not.
 In contrast, a significant decline in performance can be observed for VanillaFT when demonstrations are incorporated.